 An IUD (intrauterine device) is a small, T-shaped device that’s placed in your uterus by your healthcare provider during a routine in-office visit.
 Getting an IUD does not involve surgery and typically takes just a few minutes.
 Once in place, it provides continuous, highly effective birth control.

-Everyone is different, and some women may experience discomfort or spotting during or after placement.
+Everyone is different, and some women may experience discomfort, dizziness, or spotting during or after placement.
 Those symptoms should go away shortly.
 If they don’t, contact your healthcare provider.
 Within 4 to 6 weeks you should return for a follow-up visit to make sure that everything is okay.

 No. Kyleena can be removed at any time by your healthcare provider.
 You could become pregnant as soon as Kyleena is removed, so you should use another method of birth control if you do not want to become pregnant.